Professional Bio

 Three Twins Ice Cream (private)

-Example Advisory clients
+Example Advisory Clients

 Altamont Capital Partners Senior Adviser, consumer-focused investments

-Peter J. Solomon Company Senior Adviser, leadership & strategy
+Solomon Partners Senior Adviser, leadership & strategy

 Bass Family Strategic Adviser, various activist investments; co-founder, The Trinity Fund